Mission and Diversity

 Students at the University of North Carolina live in an increasingly globalized society.
 It is critical that they develop a fuller understanding of the variable nature of Earth’s people and nations.
 The University of North Carolina at Chapel Hill, with its rich diversity of programs possessing a strong international focus and its strong commitment to study abroad, provides an exceptional learning environment for the study of these critical issues.

-In furthering these goals, the Curriculum encourages students to enhance their major by participating in the University’s diverse Study Abroad opportunities.
+In furthering these goals, the Curriculum encourages students to enhance their major by participating in the University’s diverse global opportunities.
 The goal is to insure that students integrated their interest in global and regional issues into their major.
-Study Abroad may include advanced language study, the initial development of an additional regional language, and the concentrated study of a global issue in another geographical setting, or comparatively between particular regions of the world.
+These may include advanced language study, the initial development of an additional regional language, globally oriented internships, directed research opportunities, and the concentrated study of a global issue in another geographical setting, or comparatively between particular regions of the world.